Illinois Accident Attorneys For Aggressive Driving Accidents

-According to the National Highway Traffic Safety Administration, aggressive driving is defined as when, “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”
+According to the National Highway Traffic Safety Administration, aggressive driving is defined as when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”
 Regardless of the definition, we know it when we see it.
-Drivers who dart in and out of traffic, speeding and generally have no regard for those who are sharing the road or their welfare are aggressive and reckless drivers.
+Drivers who dart in and out of traffic, speeding with little or no regard for those who are sharing the road or their welfare are aggressive and reckless drivers.
 Rosenfeld Injury Lawyers remains a go-to law firm for people injured in accidents involving aggressive driving in Chicago.

-Driving that is deemed aggressive or reckless does fall under Illinois driving laws.
+Driving deemed aggressive or reckless falls under Illinois driving laws.
 While specific behaviors may each be a violation, when they are combined to demonstrate a reckless nature, the consequences under the law are much more severe.
 According to Illinois state law, reckless driving is described and penalized as:

 (625 ILCS 5/11-503)

 (a) A person commits reckless driving if he or she:

 (1) drives any vehicle with a willful or wanton disregard for the safety of persons or property; or disregard for the safety of persons or property; or

 (2) knowingly drives a vehicle and uses an incline in a roadway, such as a railroad crossing, bridge approach, or hill, to cause the vehicle to become airborne.